 EJI has partnered with MASS Design Group, where director Michael Murphy and a team of visionary architects design buildings that promote healing: hospitals, clinics, schools, and, memorials.
 MASS created a stunning space for reflection and truth-telling in the archives at the Kigali Genocide Memorial in Rwanda, a country that, like Germany and South Africa, found it necessary to build memorials to reflect on the atrocities of their past.
 As Murphy observes, “We have yet to do this in the United States."

-EJI and MASS have worked together to design a classical structure for the national lynching memorial, consisting of 800 columns - one for each county where EJI documented racial terror lynchings.
+EJI and MASS have worked together to design a classical structure for the National Memorial for Peace and Justice, consisting of 800 columns - one for each county where EJI documented racial terror lynchings.
 When visitors enter the memorial, the ground drops and perception shifts as visitors realize that the columns that appeared to be holding up the structure are actually monuments suspended from above, which evoke the lynchings that took place in the public square.
 Over 4000 names of lynching victims will be inscribed on these monuments.

 Lynching in America